Dr Sue Whitcombe, Chartered Psychologist, DCounPsych, MA, PGCE, DipPsych, BSc

 - Postgraduate Certificate in Education

-- a Chartered Psychologist with the British Psychological Society (BPS)
+- a Chartered Psychologist and Associate Fellow with the British Psychological Society (BPS)

-- a registered practitioner psychologist with the Health & Care Professions Council (HCPC)
+- a registered counselling psychologist with the Health & Care Professions Council (HCPC)

 - a member of the Association for Child and Adolescent Mental Health (ACAMH)